 - Advising families on estate and succession planning with a focus on wealth preservation, blended families and vulnerable beneficiaries.

-- Reviewing complex structures of family trusts and unit trusts, and preparing documentation to deal with succession of control.
+- Reviewing and restructuring complex structures including family trusts and unit trusts (in Australia and overseas), and preparing documentation to deal with succession of control.

-- Advising family businesses on tailored company constitutions, family constitutions, binding trustee resolutions and shareholder’s agreements and the preparation of documentation for existing business structures for entry of second and third generations into the business.
+- Advising family businesses and family offices on tailored company constitutions, family constitutions and shareholder's agreements and the preparation of documentation for existing business and wealth structures for the transition to the second and third generations.

 - Advising on trust interpretation and trust disputes and establishing family trusts.